 Bake the tomatoes at 400° for 45 minutes.
 Stir the tomatoes halfway through the cooking time.
 Continue to cook until the tomatoes, onions, and garlic begin to caramelize around the edges.
 The pan will be fairly full of liquid.
 Let the pan sit and cool off a bit.
 A ten-minute set on the stage will allow for it to be easier to handle.
 Pour off about a cup of the liquid and then move to your blender or food processor.

-Continue doing this until your roasted tomatoes are all sauce.
-Let the sauce sit for an hour and bag up in freezer bags.
+Continue doing this until all your roasted tomatoes are in sauce.

 Tips for Making Homemade Tomato Sauce